 Aswan is compact enough to negotiate primarily on foot.
 To access Philae, the High Dam, and the unfinished obelisks, you can take a taxi or a horse-drawn carriage.
-To access the sights on the river islands or on the West Bank, you will need to cross the river by motor boat or felluca.
+To access the sights on the river islands or on the West Bank, you will need to cross the river by motorboat or felucca.
 Be sure to pay attention to the price as operators try to overcharge tourists.

 Aswan is generally a very safe city.
 The locals will look after you but will try to fleece Tourists!
 Women should avoid travelling alone if they are not comfortable with leering men.